LiuYuancheng/ChatGPT_on_CTF/README.md

 # ChatGPT(AI LLM)_on_CTF

-**Project Design Purpose:**  We want to see whether ChatGPT or other AI (Microsoft New_Bing or Google Bard) are able to help the user to go to some test environment to run cmds to solve the CTF problem (Whether the AI large language models can understand the challenge question and capture the question flags).
+**Project Design Purpose:**  We want to see whether ChatGPT or other AI-LLM (Microsoft New_Bing or Google Bard) are able to help the user to go to some test environment to run cmds to solve the CTF problems (Whether the AI large language models can understand the challenge question and capture the question flags).
 And we will also show some use cases about how to use the Jailbreak Prompt such as Always Intelligent and Machiavellian chatbot prompt (AIM) to simplify the process or bypass some large language model's policy setting.
 Then based on the result,  the further work we want to do is to find how to help the CTF-D organizers to improve their questions / environment which is not easily broken by AI.

 ![](doc/img/rm/introduction.png)